LorinRain/LRChoosePicView/README.md

 Installation
 ==============
-Drag 'LRChoosePicView' folder to your project, just '#import "LRChoosePicView.h"' when usage
+Drag `LRChoosePicView` folder to your project, just `#import "LRChoosePicView.h"` when usage